Student Support Service

 Click here to view information for needs assessors.

-For students who do not have their DSA in place when starting their studies or are ineligible for DSA support, the Inclusive Learning Team Study Skills Mentoring Service can help you.
+For students who do not have their DSA in place when starting their studies or are ineligible for DSA support, the Student Support Team Study Skills Mentoring Service can help you.

 This provides short term support for academic skills such as academic writing, paraphrasing and sentence structure.
 We can also provide mentoring support for skills such as time management, procrastination and presentation skills.